javalite/javalite-site/content/src/activeweb/routing.md

 -   Static
 -   User (or dynamic)

-> I case of a custom routing, the automatic detection of fromat of a template is not engaged.
-A developer needs to manually use a `render("index.xml")` method inside a controller.
+> I case of a custom routing, the automatic detection of a format  of a template name is not engaged.
+A developer needs to manually use a `render("index.xml")` method inside a controller (if the URI contains a "format").

 ### Built-in segments